dimitri/pgcopydb/docs/concurrency.rst

      - pgcopydb stream transform
      - pgcopydb stream catchup

-We see that when using ``pgcopydb clone --follow --table-jobs 4 --index-jobs 4 --large-objects-jobs 4`` then pgcopydb creates 27 sub-processes.
+Observe that when using ``pgcopydb clone --follow --table-jobs 4 --index-jobs 4 --large-objects-jobs 4``, pgcopydb creates 27 sub-processes.

 The 27 total is counted from: